oceord/blueprintflow/docs/roadmap.md

 - [ ] **Base Workflow**
   - [ ] Develop a base code generation workflow with hardcoded steps
   - [ ] Generate code from bootstrapped data and user requests
-  - [ ] Apply similarity search only to patterns, abstractions, and code snippets
+  - [ ] Apply similarity search to patterns, abstractions, and code snippets
 - [ ] **Library Interface**
   - Provide a Python library interface to call and orchestrate the workflow